This Instant Pot turkey chili recipe is healthy, comforting, and easy. You can make a big batch in 40 minutes total!

 Did you know that what we think of as chili today has roots in the American West (especially Texas)?
 According to legend, immigrants from the Canary Islands brought a recipe for chili with them when they settled San Antonio in the early 1700s.
 And we’re glad they did.
 Chili is such a tasty comfort food… especially as the temperatures outside drop.

 I have some more chili recipes on my blog too.
 You may also like my Crockpot turkey chili – it’s a similar recipe.
+My turkey white bean chili is also delicious.
 If you’re into poultry, you may like my Instant Pot white chicken chili.
 If you’re more into beef chili, my quick chili recipe will hit the spot.

 How to make Instant Pot turkey chili